-Details of other operators' timetables together with individual bus stop locations can be obtained by visiting the Traveline South West website.
+Details of other operators' timetables together with individual bus stop locations can be obtained by visiting Traveline South West website.

 Alternatively you can check the times of the next three buses from any stop in Hampshire via your mobile phone.
 For details of how to do this and the charge you will incur, visit the txt4times website.